Celiac Disease

 The Great Sphynx

-Many modern people thought that the Great Sphynx of Egypt was a product of Egyptian Civilization, but then it was pointed out that the Sphynx shows signs of having been subject to heavy rainfall over the course of thousands of years, whereas Egypt has been very dry since the first dynasty of Egypt was established.
-This means that the immense rock carving in southern Egypt predated Egyptian civilization by thousands of years.
+Many modern people thought that the Great Sphynx of Egypt was a product of Egyptian Civilization, but then it was pointed out that the Sphynx shows signs of having been subject to heavy rainfall over the course of thousands of years, whereas Egypt has been very dry since before the first dynasty of Egypt was established.
+This means that the immense rock carving in northern Egypt predated Egyptian civilization by thousands of years.

 As warmer and wetter conditions returned to North Africa, as well as to the Middle East, nomads came into northern Egypt driving cattle and carrying grass seeds from the Middle East, and the seeds were planted in the Delta region and in the oases of southern Egypt.
 The domesticated animals brought by the nomads passed across northern Africa by cultural exchange, and many of the hunter-gatherers of northern Africa started herding cattle about in the Green Sahara.